Dense Depth Distillation with Out-of-Distribution Simulated Images: Experimental Analyses

 \subsubsection{NYU-v2 Dataset}

 We first thoroughly evaluate the proposed method on the NYU-v2 dataset.
-We measure depth maps using the mean relative error (REL) and the $\delta_1$ accuracy.
+We measure depth maps using the root mean squared error (RMSE) and the thresholding $\delta_1$ accuracy.
 Table~\ref{res_nyu} shows the quantitative results of different methods for various teacher-student combinations where the performance of the student (trained in supervised learning) exhibits an upper bound that we aim to reach.
-As seen, distillation with random noise yields the lowest performance, although they are shown to be effective for some toy datasets, \eg, MNIST \cite{LeCun1998GradientbasedLA} and CIFAR-10 \cite{Krizhevsky2009LearningML}, for image classification.
+As seen, distillation with random noise yields the lowest performance, although they are shown to be effective for some toy datasets, \eg, MNIST \citep{LeCun1998GradientbasedLA} and CIFAR-10 \citep{Krizhevsky2009LearningML}, for image classification.
 Moreover, DFAD has also failed on the task.

-Compared to the above methods, KD-OOD demonstrates much better results, showing the advance of our route that utilizes OOD simulated images.
-In the case of using the smaller set $\mathcal{X}'_1$, it provides $28.1 \%$ mean increase in REL and $14.0\%$ decrease in $\delta_1$.
+Compared to the above methods, KD-OOD demonstrates much better results, showing the advancement of our route that utilizes OOD simulated images.
+In the case of using the smaller set $\mathcal{X}'_1$, it provides $0.165$ mean increase in RMSE (meters) and $0.115$ decrease in $\delta_1$ over the five different model combinations.
 Most importantly, the proposed method outperforms all baselines and attains consistent performance improvement for all different teacher-student combinations.
-It yielded $19.7 \%$ and $9.9\%$ performance degradation in REL and $\delta_1$.
-Compared to KD-OOD, it achieves $ 8.4\%$ and $ 4.1\%$ mean improvement in REL and $\delta_1$, respectively.
+It yielded $0.115$ and $0.081$ performance degradation in RMSE (meters) and $\delta_1$.
+Compared to KD-OOD, it achieves $0.05$ meters and $4.0\%$ mean improvement in RMSE and $\delta_1$, respectively.

 We then analyze the effect of utilizing the larger set $\mathcal{X}'_2$.
-As a result, we found a performance boost for both KD-OOD and our method in all experiments when using a more large-scale set.
-Our method consistently outperforms KD-OOD by $8.0\%$ and $ 4.9\%$ in REL and $\delta_1$, respectively.
+As a result, we found a performance boost for both KD-OOD and our method in all experiments when using a larger scale set.
+Our method consistently outperforms KD-OOD by $0.06$ meters and $ 4.9\%$ in RMSE and $\delta_1$, respectively.
 Besides, our method using $\mathcal{X}'_1$ even outperforms KD-OOD using $\mathcal{X}'_2$.